-In addition to these existing Coalitions, four additional NCs are currently under formation in Germany, Hungary, Slovakia and Spain, and one Local Coalition is under formation in Romania.
-Furthermore, many other Member States are considering to establish a NC, such as Austria, Croatia, France, Ireland and Slovenia.
+In addition to these existing Coalitions, 4 additional NCs are currently under formation in Cyprus, Hungary, Portugal, Spain.
+Furthermore, many other Member States are considering to establish a NC, such as Austria, Croatia, Germany, Ireland and Slovenia.

 7 How to set up a National or Local Coalition?